 Make Use of Promotional Offers

 Businesses use promotional offers to entice their customers into buying from them instead of their competitors or to buy something they may not have otherwise bought.
 For the frugal and savvy, promotional offers can be exploited to get things that you would have bought anyway, for free.
 For example, British banks often run promotions where they offer to pay you as much as £200 to switch your current account to them.
 If you were planning to do this anyway (or you are willing to switch), then you can make £200 for very little work.
-Other promotions the frugal can take advantage of are: discounts on non-perishable food items (by purchasing in bulk), free bets and spins from online casinos, and free gift cards from stores like Amazon.
+Other promotions the frugal can take advantage of are: discounts on non-perishable food items (by purchasing in bulk), and free gift cards from stores like Amazon.

 Save Money on Driving

 Most people interested in building their wealth will understand that you want to accumulate as many assets as possible while minimising your liabilities.
 While assets like property, stocks, and bonds are all assets that SHOULD go up in value in the long term, a car should be considered a liability, despite it being something you own.
 This is because a car depreciates in value; this means that you will end up selling it for less than you bought it for.
 Even driving it off the forecourt can cost you thousands.

 Even if you have a car with a low rate of depreciation, it still costs a lot.
 Typical running expenses include fuel, insurance, tax, parking fees, serving costs, tyres, and cleaning costs.
 Even if you don’t drive it, you’ll have to pay tax, insurance and for its annual MOT.

 Some simple techniques for saving money while driving include:

 - Don’t buy a new car, these depreciate faster than any others